digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 The Haskell Connection
 ----------------------

-The previous chapters of this introduction to DAML have mostly covered the structure of templates, and their connection to the :doc:`DAML Ledger Model </concepts/ledger-model/index>`.
+The previous chapters of this introduction to Daml have mostly covered the structure of templates, and their connection to the :doc:`Daml Ledger Model </concepts/ledger-model/index>`.
 The logic of what happens within the ``do`` blocks of choices has been kept relatively simple.
-In this chapter, we will dive deeper into DAML's expression language, the part that allows you to write logic inside those ``do`` blocks.
+In this chapter, we will dive deeper into Daml's expression language, the part that allows you to write logic inside those ``do`` blocks.
 But we can only scratch the surface here.
-DAML borrows a lot of its language from `Haskell <https://www.haskell.org>`__.
+Daml borrows a lot of its language from `Haskell <https://www.haskell.org>`__.
 If you want to dive deeper, or learn about specific aspects of the language you can refer to standard literature on Haskell.
 Some recommendations:

 - `Finding Success and Failure in Haskell (Julie Maronuki, Chris Martin) <https://joyofhaskell.com/>`__
 - `Haskell Programming from first principles (Christopher Allen, Julie Moronuki) <http://haskellbook.com/>`__